2025 NRL season

-The 2025 NRL season is the 118th season of professional rugby league in Australia and the 28th season run by the National Rugby League (NRL).
+The 2025 NRL season was the 118th season of professional rugby league in Australia and the 28th season run by the National Rugby League (NRL).
 The regular season was followed by a finals series contested by the top eight teams on the competition ladder.
 The Canberra Raiders were the minor premiers, while the Brisbane Broncos won their seventh premiership.

 The season recorded the highest aggregate and average regular season crowds in first-grade rugby league history, surpassing the record set the previous year.

 Teams

 The lineup of teams in the league remained unchanged for the 3rd consecutive year, with seventeen participating in the regular season: ten from New South Wales, four from Queensland and one from each of Victoria, the Australian Capital Territory and New Zealand.